 - 1. All Students have to register for each of the courses they are required to study before commencement of a semester, except in the first semester, where a new student is automatically registered for all courses of the semester as per the approved curriculum. - 2.
 Every student is required to be physically present and register at the commencement of each semester on the date fixed and notified in the Academic Calendar. - 3.
 The registration process has four components: - (a) Pre-Registration for the said semester, to be done during the previous semester.
 The student shall identify the elective/optional courses for the semester during this process. - (b) Physical presence of the student in campus on the first day of the semester.
 This may not be applicable to students permitted officially to go out.
 Their cases will be dealt with on case-to-case basis depending on the nature of permission granted. - (c) Payment of University fees including any unpaid dues of past semester(s), and - (d) Selection of courses to be studied during the semester. - 4.
 University fees and the charges for lodging, boarding, transportation etc., are to be paid during the period as decided by the University.
 In deserving cases, particularly students receiving an external scholarship or a availing a bank loan, the University may permit deferment of payment of dues beyond the notified date with/without a late fine.
 If a student fails to clear the dues, his/her results for the semester will remain withheld and s/he will not be in a position to register for the next semester, unless specifically approved by the competent authority. - 5.
 A student who does not register by the notified date: - a.
 May be permitted to register within the next 10 working days on payment of a late fine as prescribed by the University. - b.
-In case of late registration, all classes attended by the student until the actual date of registration will be considered as absence.
+In case of late registration, all classes attended by the student until the actual date of registration will be considered as absence. - c.

-- c.
 Under no circumstances, even with approved leave, late registration after 45 calendar days from the scheduled date of registration shall be allowed, and the student must repeat the semester in the following academic year. - 6.
 Registration of only those students will be approved who have: - a.
 Completed their pre-registration. - b.
 Cleared all University fees. - c.
 Paid any other unpaid dues during the period notified (unless otherwise permitted). - d.
 Satisfied the academic requirements. - e.
 Not been debarred from registering for a specified period on disciplinary grounds. - f.
 Not been struck-off from the register of the University. - 7.
 While registering for the 3rd, 5th, 7th, or 9th semesters, a student has to register for backlog papers of 1st, 3rd, 5th, or 7th semesters respectively as applicable.
 Similarly, while registering for the 4th, 6th, 8th, or 10th semester, s/he has to register for backlog papers of 2nd, 4th, 6th, or 8th semester respectively as applicable.
 A student need not attend classes in papers registered as "backlog papers".
 However, if requested by the student, the HoD with the consent of the concerned teacher, may allow the student to attend some classes in some/all theory courses to help improve his/her performance in the back-paper examinations and chances of clearing the backlog. - 8.
-Students who have secured a final CGPA less than the CGPA as prescribed in Section 3.12 after the completion of the program, the Conducting Board may allow the student to reregister for the End-Term or Supplementary examination for a maximum of 6 (six) theory courses of any semester in which the student has scored a grade lower than "B" grade to improve their CGPA for the award of degree, provided that, the examination falls within the maximum duration of the program as mentioned in clause 2 of Section 3.3.
+Students registering for Practice School/Industry Internship (PSI) in the final year, whether in 7th semester or in 8th semester, shall NOT register for Project-II (8 credits) and